cisco/mindmeld/source/integrations/webex_teams.rst

 3. Building the bot
 ^^^^^^^^^^^^^^^^^^^

-You can import `WebexBotServer` to build a Webex bot application with MindMeld.
+You can import `WebexBotServer` to build a Webex bot application server with MindMeld.

 First, we need to install the specific dependencies for bot integration.